-In 2009 Ortner won the inaugural ArtPrize competition, significantly changing the path of his career.
-The New York Times covered the win with a half page image of Ortner’s winning painting, as well as the WSJ, BBC and NPR Studio 360.
+In 2009 Ortner won the inaugural ArtPrize competition.
+The win was covered by The New York Times as well as the WSJ, BBC and NPR Studio 360.

 In 2013 the Dutch government commissioned ‘Element No. 5' as the visual centerpiece for the United Nations, World Water Day at the World Forum in The Hague.

 In 2014 Ortner’s work was selected by Ray Smith for Mana Contemporary’s inaugural show entitled All The Best Artists Are My Friends.

 In 2015, two of Ortner’s large paintings were on display at 7 World Trade Center at the invitation of Larry and Klara Silverstein.
 Element No. 1 was acquired to be permanently installed in the lobby of 7 World Trade Center.

 In January 2016, Ortner opened a solo exhibition of paintings at Robert Miller Gallery in New York.

 In March 2016, The Phillips Museum of Art at Franklin & Marshall College presented a selection of Ortner’s works in a solo exhibition titled These This.